seansfkelley/yerna/README.md

 While I use Yerna heavily myself, it is still fundamentally a hack-based stopgap/overgrown experiment.
 I am happy to discuss the feature set and its pros/cons in contrast to those of Lerna and Yarn, but note that **I will not be prioritizing feature requests or performing nontrivial maintenance** if it does not affect my own workflow.

+Furthermore, the code is pretty sloppy in places, and I apologize in advance to any sensibilities that may be offended.
+This is basically a glorified proof of concept, submitted to you for discussion and experimentation.

 ## Installation

 **Note:** `yarn` is expected to already be installed and to exist on your `PATH` as Yerna will shell out to Yarn.